devemem/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 11-directories_permissions creates a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+File 12-directory_permissions creates a script that creates a directory called my_dir with permissions 751 in the working directory.